-These improvements had a positive impact on the domestic and international reputation and productivity of the facilities and the researchers making use of these resources.
-The effects of this enhanced reputation was reported to have translated into a better ability to attract new users as well as top researchers and highly qualified personnel as either users or staff.
+These improvements have had a positive impact on the domestic and international reputation and productivity of the facilities and the researchers making use of these resources.
+The effects of this enhanced reputation is reported to have translated into a better ability to attract new users as well as top researchers and HQP as either users or staff.
 A similar effect was reported on the facility's (or researchers') ability to attract additional funding both from Canadian granting organizations as well as from international sources.

-Facilities also reported that support through the MSI Fund strengthened the training and skills development for highly gualified personnel and enhanced opportunities for collaborations and partnership with the private sector.
-As discussed in the section called "Funding enhanced opportunities for partnerships with industry and technology transfer activities" on page 39, this resulted in technology transfer outcomes such as the creation of intellectual property.
-When asked to report on impacts on local or regional innovation, the benefits identified were mainly economic in that the facility provided employment of the local population and generated revenue for itself and its partners through contracts or service agreements, and enabled local industry to advance its research and development (R&D) capabilities.
+Facilities also report that support through the MSI Fund strengthened the training and skills development for highly gualified personnel and enhanced opportunities for collaborations and partnership with the private sector.
+As discussed in the section called "Support through the MSI Fund enhanced opportunities for partnerships with industry and technology transfer activities," this resulted in technology transfer outcomes such as the creation of intellectual property.
+When asked to report on impacts on local or regional innovation, the benefits identified were mainly economic in that the facility provided employment of the local population and generated revenue for itself and its partners through contracts or service agreements, as well as enabling local industry to advance its research and development (R&D) capabilities.

-A performance measurement strategy improved management and helped assess impacts
+A performance measurement strategy for effective management and to better assess impacts

 There is little doubt that the implementation of a performance monitoring system or measurement strategy benefits all types of organizations in becoming more effectively managed and sustainable.
-The adoption of key performance indicators (KPIs), provided these align with the organization's goals and are measurable and actionable, is a central part of this strategy.

-In requiring that all facilities supported through the MSI Fund define a set of KPIs (or in several cases enhance a pre-existing set), the CFI aims to help facilities better define and measure progress toward achieving their vision, mission, key organizational goals and objectives, and ensure their long-term scientific and strategic relevance.

-KPIs also contribute to the successful communication of results and achievements and are therefore of great use to the CFI in providing supporting evidence toward meeting program objectives and in demonstrating the impact of its investments to stakeholders.
+The adoption of KPIs, provided these align with the organization's goals and are measurable and actionable, is a central part of this strategy.
+In requiring that all facilities supported through the MSI Fund define a set of KPIs (or in several cases enhance a pre-existing set), the CFI aims to help facilities better define and measure progress towards achieving their vision, mission, key organizational goals and objectives, and ensure their long-term scientific and strategic relevance.
+KPIs also contribute to the successful communication of results and achievements and are therefore of great use to the CFI in providing supporting evidence towards meeting program objectives and in demonstrating the impact of its investments to stakeholders.

 From the very first version of the MSI oversight framework, the CFI recognized that its monitoring approaches needed to be tailored to the nature and complexity of each facility.
 The KPIs were no exception.
-As each of the 12 funded facilities worked closely with CFI staff to define, or refine, its set of KPIs, it was paramount that the final set reflected the unique context and critical success factors of the facility.
-As such, the number of KPIs being monitored and reported to the CFI on an annual basis varied among facilities and ranged from seven to 19.

-In spite of this customization, commonalities were still found due to the fact that most facilities share similar organizational goals.
-Three KPIs were common to all - access to the facility (number of users), contributions to training highly qualified personnel, and knowledge transfer/advancement of research programs (number of scientific contributions) - although even in these KPIs the specific definitions and collection methods varied significantly among facilities.
+As each of the 12 funded facilities worked closely with CFI staff to define, or refine, its set of KPIs, it was paramount that the final set of KPIs reflected the unique context and critical success factors of the facility.
+As such, the number of KPIs being monitored and reported to the CFI on an annual basis varied among facilities and ranged from seven to 19 KPIs.
+In spite of this customization, commonalities were still found due to the fact that most share similar organizational goals.
+Hence three KPIs were common to all - access to the MSI (number of users), contributions to training of HQP, and knowledge transfer/advancement of research programs (number of scientific contributions) - although even in these KPIs the specific definitions and collection methods varied significantly among facilities.
 Other frequent metrics included the number of technical contributions and industry partnerships, the facility's level of use, and the level of user satisfaction.
 For a discussion on lessons learned on performance management, see Appendix D.

-Funding contributed to improved service delivery and user access, often allowing the facility to optimize the level of use
+Support through the MSI Fund contributed to improved service delivery and user access, often allowing the facility to optimize the level of use